 You could go to any sporting goods store, or even a pharmacy, but the easiest place to go?
 Amazon!

-Personally I love reading all reviews before I make a purchase.
+Personally, I love reading all the reviews before I make a purchase.
 There are MILLIONS of choices out there, but here are just a few of the best travel compression socks on Amazon: